RedVinck/ProjectWeekCloudBackend/README.md

 The Ingress subdomain is the DNS domain that has been reserved for your cluster.
 All applications that get deployed will get this domain as a suffix.

+Create a file 'ingress.yaml' - replace with the correct host info and apply the yaml file:

 ```
 # cat ingress.yaml
 apiVersion: extensions/v1beta1